NHMDenmark/Mass-Digitizer/tests/Usability_test_procedure.md

 ☐ Enter novel taxon name AND novel family name
 ☐ Enter higher taxon name (level family or order)
 ☐ Update the latest record
-☐ Set multi specimen checkbox
+☐ Set one of the multi-specimen/multi-object radio buttons
-☐ Try removing the multi specimen checkbox
-☐ Try removing the multi specimen tick mark from older records
+☐ Try setting the radio button to 'single specimen object' ☐ Try setting the radio button to 'single specimen object' for older records
 ☐ Clear form - Update the latest record
 ☐ Clear form – Create new record
 ☐ Check that sticky fields are carried over to the new record: StorageFullname, PrepType, TypeStatus, Notes, MultiSpecimen, MultiSpecimen serial, GeoRegion, TaxonName